 - When you master a specific area and feel comfortable with it, mark it down or keep a log, then move on to the next topic.

-- Chances are, no matter how much you study, you may still encounter topics that make think WTF?!
+- Chances are, no matter how much you study, you may still encounter topics that you never have studied.
 Use your critical thinking and elimination of wrong choices to narrow down your best guess.

-- Timing is a skill.
+- Practice time management.
 Just like how you took exams within the allotted time in OT school, you have only so much time to finish MC and CST sections.
 As you begin to take more quizzes and practice exams, be cognizant of the time you spend on each question and section.
 My classmate had to rush through their MC section (very stressful), but she managed to still pass.
 You don’t want to be in that position when you are in the hot seat.
 The OT exam has a timer you can leave on or hide – it’s up to you.

 - Follow our Facebook Page and join our Facebook Group for additional posts & discussion.